Rath sits at the stone table in the Druid's Chamber. His shoulders drawn up as I hover over him.

 "I can't believe after all this time, I finally get to use it again."

-His mouth hangs open slightly, as if holding back words that feel too painful to say.
-He presses his lips together and lights a candle, dripping the wax onto the corner of the paper and pressing his signate into it.
+His mouth hangs open slightly, holding back words too painful to say.
+He finally lights a candle, dripping the wax onto the corner of the paper and pressing his signate into it.

 "There."
 He says with a satisfied breath.
 "Simple."